 You’re afraid your child has given up.
 She has started making excuses to skip school, and her struggles to make friends and fit in with her peers are resulting in lower grades and distaste for learning.
 If only you could start the spring semester with a clean slate.
 Although many parents are reluctant to enroll their child in a new...[ read more ]

-When Is the Best Time to Enroll a Child with Asperger’s in a Specialized School?
+When Is the Best Time to Enroll a Child with Autism or Asperger’s in a Specialized School?

-Is Home School Right for Your Child with Asperger’s?
+Is Homeschooling Right for Your Child with Autism?

-By Meghan Vivo Children with Asperger’s are highly misunderstood - a fact that makes it difficult for them to get their needs met in public school.
-Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical Asperger’s behaviors.
-Those who are willing to invest in their Asperger’s students may not...[ read more ]
+By Meghan Vivo Children with autism and Asperger’s are highly misunderstood – a fact that makes it difficult for them to get their needs met in public school.
+Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical autistic behaviors.
+Those who are willing to invest in these students may...[ read more ]

-Just one decade ago, few students with Asperger's syndrome considered college as an option.
-Few people had even heard of Asperger's.
-Today, students with Asperger's are pursuing their dreams of a college education and professional career.
-As more high school counselors and college admission counselors learn about the specific needs and abilities of these students, and as more "Aspies" prove...[ read more ]
+Just a decade ago, few students with Asperger’s syndrome (a high-functioning form of autism) considered college as an option.
+In fact, few people even knew about Asperger’s.
+Today, students with Asperger’s are pursuing their dreams of a college education and professional career.
+As more high school and college admission counselors learn about the specific needs and abilities of these students,...[ read more ]

 Asperger’s in Schools